jjvanzon/JJs-Reference-Architecture/code-style.md

     ProductValidatorBase

 It might be quite important to see in code, whether something is a `base` class.
 Exceptions to the `Base` suffix might be made.
-For instance, [entity](patterns.md#entity) `classes` might not use the `Base` suffix for readability reasons.
+For instance, [entity](patterns.md#entity) `classes` might leave out the `Base` suffix for readability reasons.

-*Variables* names might be kept similar to the `class` names and include the prefixes and suffixes, so it stays clear what they are.
+You might keep *variables* names similar to the `class` names and include the prefixes and suffixes, so it stays clear what they are.

-Apart form *pattern names*, here are some other suggested 'last names' for `classes`:
+Apart form *pattern names*, here are some other suggested "last names" for `classes`:

 |              | |
 |--------------|-|